Did You Know About A Village Called Snapdeal.com?

 Via: scoopwhoop \

 India is a place where anything can happen.
 And to testify the fact we have this point for you.
 Yes!
 There is a village called Snapdeal.com Nagar.
-And it is located in Muzaffarnagar district of Uttar Pradesh.
+It is located in Muzaffarnagar district of Uttar Pradesh.
 And most of us know nothing about this village.

-Read on to know about this interesting factoid:
+Read on to learn about this interesting factoid:

 Yup, earlier this town was known as Shiv Nagar.
 The change in the name took place in June 2011 when Snapdeal, which is one of the famous e-commerce websites in India, adopted the village and installed around 15 hand pumps there.
 They took the onus of providing safe drinking water to people of Shivanagar.
 These hand pumps have highly aided the villagers since there was no source of potable water in the village before.